lili111001/data-structures-exercises/README.md

 # Data Structures
-Some practice project to use and understand data structures.
+Some practice projects to use and understand data structures.
 From the basics, to more complex ones!

 - Array
 - ArrayList